 Frequently Asked Questions About RMDs

 Note: If you are the beneficiary of an inherited retirement account from a loved one, the RMD rules applicable to the inherited retirement account may vary from the information below.
-To learn more, review the following content: Inherited IRAs for Surviving Spouses and Inherited IRAs for Non-Spouse Beneficiaries.
+To learn more about inherited RMDs, review So You’ve Inherited An IRA.

 RMD Basics